Trust-Machines/multisafe/README.md

 ## Security

-* Please be aware that the code hasn't audited by a independent security team yet.
+* Please be aware that the code hasn't audited by an independent security team yet.
 Use at your own risk.
 * We are planning a security audit for June 2022
 * We would love your help testing our code.
 Please report any bugs as a Github issue.